accordanalyst/accordanalyst/README.md

 | `Freight_Audit_Recovery_Dashboard_v5.xlsx` | The underlying simulated dataset and workbook behind the freight audit recovery dashboard. |
 | `Freight_Audit_Automation_CaseStudy.xlsx` | The supporting workbook for the freight audit automation case study. |
 | `Intl_Freight_Audit_CaseStudy.xlsx` | The supporting multi-sheet workbook for the international freight audit case study (Ocean/Air tolerance rules, demurrage, spot quotes). |

----

 ## A note on the data

 Every dataset in this repo — invoice volumes, revenue figures, account names, billing records — is simulated.
 None of it reflects any real company, client, or employer.
 The goal of each project is to demonstrate how a given analysis or system would be built and reasoned through, using data engineered to behave the way real-world data does (seasonality, edge cases, the occasional messy outlier) without using anyone's actual numbers.
+Pricing shown on the services page reflects my own freelance rates, not simulated data.